Group-5-Abdullah/Back-end/README.md

 - `flower_title` (string) - The title of the flower.
 - `flower_image` (string) - The URL of the flower's image.
 - `user_email` (string) - The email address of the user who added the flower.
+- `eventid` (number) - The event id of the flower.

 ## GET /flower

-This route retrieves a list of flowers from the database based on a user's email address.
+This route retrieves a list of flowers from the database based on event id.

 **Query Parameters**

-- `user_email` (string, required) - The email address of the user whose flowers are being retrieved.
+- `eventid` (number, required) - The event id of the user whose flowers are being retrieved.

 **Response**